matteoraf/freeRADIUS-Google-StepCA/docs/bonus/proxy.md

 ## Setup a server certificate using ACME (let’s encrypt is fine) and renewal
 We want to expose our proxy endpoint using https.
 We could have avoided this, since the SCEP messages are already encrypted, but this way we add an additional layer of encryption which isn’t a bad thing.

 Unfortunately, we cannot use a certificate signed with our internal CA, because Cloudflare wouldn’t trust it, so we’d need to use either a public trusted CA (like letsencrypt) or use a [Cloudflare signed certs](https://developers.cloudflare.com/ssl/origin-configuration/origin-ca/).

-I’d rather go with let’s encrypt, as it is easier to handle renewal.
+I’d rather go with let’s encrypt, as it makes it easier to handle renewals.
 So just go get one of the many ACME clients available and set it up to get and renew a certificate for your domain.
 I won’t go into much detail about this, I believe that if you got to this point, you already know how to set this up.

 ## Set up the proxy to run as a service

 Alright, this is very similar to what we’ve done with step-ca before.

-1. Add a service user for the CA
+### Add a service user for the CA
+{: .no_toc }

 ```sh
 useradd --system --home /etc/scepproxy --shell /bin/false scepproxy
 ```

-2. Give the scepproxy binary low port-binding capabilities
+### Give the scepproxy binary low port-binding capabilities
+{: .no_toc }

 ```sh
 setcap CAP_NET_BIND_SERVICE=+eip $(which scepproxy)
 ```

-3. Set the scepproxy user as the owner of your CA configuration directory:
+### Set the scepproxy user as the owner of your CA configuration directory:
+{: .no_toc }

 ```sh
 chown -R scepproxy:scepproxy /etc/scepproxy
 ```

+### Configure Systemd
+{: .no_toc }

-4. Create a */etc/systemd/system/scepproxy.service* unit file and add the content of [this](https://github.com/matteoraf/freeRADIUS-Google-StepCA/blob/main/scep-proxy/scepproxy.service) file (yes, I just took step-ca’s own file and changed some bits).
+Create a */etc/systemd/system/scepproxy.service* unit file and add the content of [this](https://github.com/matteoraf/freeRADIUS-Google-StepCA/blob/main/scep-proxy/scepproxy.service) file (yes, I just took step-ca’s own file and changed some bits).
 You’ll have to create a ***config.env*** file and place it in the */etc/scepproxy/* directory You can see a sample config.env file [here](https://github.com/matteoraf/freeRADIUS-Google-StepCA/blob/main/scep-proxy/config.env), adjust it according to your needs.

-5. Enable and start the service
+### Enable and start the service
+{: .no_toc }

 ```sh
 # Reload the systemd unit files